gpitsilis/Securing-Tag-Based-Recommender-Systems/README.md

 As far as the datasets is concerned, for the purpose of the experiment described in the above mentioned paper, we generated the following 5 sets, each one corresponding to an experiment run.
 Each set contains one pair of files.

-Each delicious_train_X.csv file contains the bogus data generated for the particular experiment run (where X a number defining the experiment, and it ranges from 1 to 5).
+Each delicious_train_X.csv file contains the bogus data generated for the particular experiment run (where X is a number denoting the experiment run, and it ranges from 1 to 5).
 In the same way, every delicious_small_X.csv file contains the selected legitimate data used for the same experiment run.
+The number of records in every delicious_train_X.csv file is 30% the number of records of the adjucent delicous_small_X.csv file.
+That is because we chose to train the classifiers with 30% bogus data, over the original legitimate data.

 The structure of the files: